pyrsia/pyrsia/docs/developers/testing_in_pyrsia.md

 | Cross-platform                  | -  | -  | -  | ✅ |
 | Clusters on cloud               | -  | ✅ | -  | -  |

-## Test details and how to run them
+## Tests details and how to run them

 ### Unit tests in the Pyrsia repository

 Unit tests check if a small piece of source code works individually.

 They are written in Rust files of the Pyrsia repository, and executed on GitHub Actions whenever the production code is modified.

 ### Tests on cloud instances